S3-working-group/s3-practical-guide/slides.md

 ---

-## P5.2: Pull-System For Organizational Change
+## # Create a Pull-System For Organizational Change

 Change things when there is value in doing so.